b-vennes/blog/posts/2021-06-22-typeclass-and-ad-hoc-polymorphism.md

 ---
-title: Typeclasses and Ad-Hoc Polymorphism
 tags: ["Functional-Programming", "Scala", "Software-Architecture"]
-category: "test"
-date: 2021-06-22
 draft: false
 ---

+# Typeclasses and Ad-Hoc Polymorphism

 Typeclasses are a construct for declaring categorical behavior on types in the Haskell programming language, however, the concept is not restricted to just Haskell.
 The typeclass is an implementation of ad-hoc polymorphism, which